s-meher/fairflow/README.md

 [![Vite](https://img.shields.io/badge/Vite-5.4-purple?logo=vite)](https://vitejs.dev)

 > **A crowdsourced, community-oriented loan platform** where borrowers and lenders are verified members of the *same geographic community* — using ID verification to build real trust.
-> Interest rates are **capped at the national average bank rate** (default: 9.5%) — no predatory Klarna-style gouging.
-> Lenders bid the lowest rate they’re willing to accept, borrowers pick their amount, and our **AI algorithm stitches together multiple offers** to fund the exact need.
+> Lenders bid the lowest rate they’re willing to accept, borrowers pick their amount, and our algorithm stitches together multiple offers** to fund the exact need.

 ---